-On Sunday 27th June we will have two mobile-recording-operatives walking the streets of Barnstaple, live-streaming eight hours of non-stop mini-performances.
-Thanks to a grant from Fullabrook CIC, we have the equipment to stream 360-degree sound and quality visuals, making the experience as 'in the moment and space' as possible for those viewing from home or on mobile devices.
+On Sunday 27th June we had three pairs of Theatre GoPro-ers walking the streets of Barnstaple, live-streaming eight hours of mini-performances, showing off Barnstaple and chatting with people as they went.
+Thanks to a grant from Fullabrook CIC, we had the equipment to stream 360-degree sound and quality visuals, aiming to make the experience as 'in the moment and space' as possible for those viewing from home or on mobile devices.

-Performances will be located in various nooks and crannies around our extraordinary town - both inside and outside.
-Our doughty recording-operatives will be legging it around Barnstaple to keep up with the schedule, chatting with people as they go and taking in the Sunday delights of the town we're so proud of.
-There will also be a number of performances beamed in from further afield - companies keen to take part but prevented by covid restrictions from being present in Barnstaple.
+Performances were located in various nooks and crannies around our extraordinary town - both inside and outside - including St Anne's Arts Centre, the Golden Lion Tap and the Bridge Chambers Hall.
+There were also a number of performances beamed in from further afield - companies keen to take part but prevented by covid restrictions from being present in Barnstaple.

 The Fringe TheatreFest team